operator-framework/operator-sdk/doc/proposals/scorecard-plugin-system.md

-# User Defined Tests for the Operator Scorecard
+# Plugin System for the Operator Scorecard

 Implementation Owner: AlexNPavel